ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 The `Ballerina.toml` identifies the directory as a Ballerina package.
 It contains all the meta information that is needed to build your package.

-The following shows an example of a simple Ballerina.toml file.
+Below is an example of a simple `Ballerina.toml` file.

 ```toml
 [package]